ProcursusTeam/procursus-wiki/docs/Building-on-FreeBSD.md

     compile packages from Procursus.

-    Similar to other supported platforms, it's likely that some packages (particularly those that need Go, Python, and/or NodeJS) will fail to compile.
+    Similar to other supported platforms, it's likely that some packages (particularly those that need Python or NodeJS) will fail to compile.
 You'll need a macOS build system if this is the case.